foundata/guidelines/containerfile-style-guide.md

 This document defines how foundata builds and publishes Linux [OCI container images](https://github.com/opencontainers/image-spec) from Containerfiles.
 It is intended for application developers, infrastructure engineers and reviewers who already understand containers and need a consistent, supportable and verifiable build process.

 The resulting image is the release artifact.
 This guide therefore covers the Containerfile, its build context, registry references, supported platforms, runtime contract, software bill of materials (SBOM), vulnerability scan, provenance, signature and release verification.
+The [Reasoning](#reasoning) section records why the contested rules are the way they are.

 The terms MUST, SHOULD, and other key words are used as defined in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) and [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174).